crownbrown/CSEntertainmentStream/README.md

-# CSExerciseTrackerPP
-React/Mongo DB Single Page Application for Tracking Exercise Full implementation of MariaDB SQL database webapp, with Node.js/AJAX frontend.
-Hand-written MVC implementation rather than 3rd party installation.

-Entertainment Stream streaming niche TV series (Series) to a current user base of 1000 customers.
+Entertainment Stream streams niche TV series (Series) to a current user base of 1000 customers.
 Without a clearly defined relational database to track the customers, their billing information, the available episodes/series, as well as the genres of the series, and the members viewing history such a streaming service is not possible.
 A database driven website will record the Billing information of Members, as well as 100 TV series (3,000 episodes) of 15 Genres available for streaming.